Daiei Film

 Daiei Film Co.
+Ltd. (大映株式会社) was a Japanese film studio.
+In 1942, it was established as Dai Nippon Film Production (大日本映画製作, Dai-Nippon Eiga Seisaku) through corporate consolidation under the government's wartime controls, and in 1945, the company name was changed to simply Daiei (大映株式会社).

+Overview

-Ltd. (Kyūjitai: 大映映畫株式會社 Shinjitai: 大映映画株式会社 Daiei Eiga Kabushiki Kaisha) was a Japanese film studio.
-Founded in 1942 as Dai Nippon Film Co., Ltd., it was one of the major studios during the postwar Golden Age of Japanese cinema, producing not only artistic masterpieces, such as Akira Kurosawa's Rashomon (1950) and Kenji Mizoguchi's Ugetsu (1953), but also launching several film series, such as Gamera, Zatoichi and Yokai Monsters, and making the three Daimajin films (1966).
-It declared bankruptcy in 1971 and was acquired by Kadokawa Pictures.
+It was one of the major studios during the postwar Golden Age of Japanese cinema, boasting a roster of directors like Kenji Mizoguchi, Kenji Misumi, and Yasuzō Masumura, alongside stars such as Shintaro Katsu, Ichikawa Raizō VIII, Machiko Kyō, Ayako Wakao, Fujiko Yamamoto, and Jirō Tamiya.
+It produced not only artistic masterpieces, such as Akira Kurosawa's Rashomon (1950), Mizoguchi's Ugetsu (1953) and Sansho the Bailiff (1954), and Teinosuke Kinugasa's Gate of Hell (1953) but also launched several film franchise, such as Gamera, Zatoichi and Yokai Monsters, and made the three Daimajin films (1966).

+Amid the rise of television, the entire Japanese cinema underwent significant decline.
+Daiei failed to build a solid foundation (such as to secure stable systems for productions and distributions) and to diversify, and it went bankrupt in 1971.

+In 1974, the company was restructured as the production studio Daiei Film by the publisher Tokuma Shoten, producing critical and commercial hits such as The Silk Road (1988), and Shall We Dance?
+(1996).
+However, due to its parent company's financial struggles following the collapse of the bubble economy, Daiei Film was acquired by publisher Kadokawa Shoten in 2002.
+The business was transferred to the newly established Kadokawa Daiei Studio.
+The Daiei name disappeared in 2004 as a result of Kadokawa's reorganization of its film operations.
+Following subsequent mergers, Kadokawa Corporation now manages the former Daiei film library.

 History

-Daiei Film was the product of government efforts to reorganize the film industry during World War II in order to rationalize use of resources and increase control over the medium.
+Daiei Film was the product of governmental efforts to reorganize the film industry during the World War II in order to rationalize use of resources and increase control over the medium.
 Against a government plan to combine all the film studios into two companies, Masaichi Nagata, an executive at Shinkō Kinema, pressed hard for an alternative plan to create three studios.
 His efforts won out and Shinkō Kinema, Daito Eiga, and the production arm of Nikkatsu (the Nikkatsu theaters did not take part in the merger) were merged in 1942 to form the Dai Nippon Eiga Seisaku Kabushiki Kaisha, or Daiei for short.
 The novelist Kan Kikuchi served as the first president, with Nagata continuing as an executive.
 Daiei's studios were located in Chofu, Tokyo and in Uzumasa in Kyoto.